dougiemath/soe-shop-lms/README.md

 Each lesson in the LMS is divided into 4 sections and has a progress bar along the bottom.
 - Section 1 is designed to give an overview of the question - Is it a multiple choice question, or is at an exam skill?
-- Section 2 is designed to give a sampl question to allow the user an opportunity to try the question before reading the guide.
+- Section 2 is designed to give a sample question to allow the user an opportunity to try the question before reading the guide.
 - Section 3 is a guide to explain how to complete the question.
 There is an option to include a video here.
 - Section 4 is for further information/study.
-There is an option to upload pdfs - currently using [Cloudinary](https://cloudinary.com/).
+There is an option to upload PDFs - currently using [Cloudinary](https://cloudinary.com/).

 I will explain the fields later on when I share the admin side of the LMS.

 **Manage**

-I have a made a control panel of sorts where the admin user can add content to the site/lms.
+I have a made a control panel of sorts where the admin user can add/edit content to the site/lms.

 ![Manage](media/readme_images/manage.jpg)

-The admin can access each section by clicking the arrow on the right of the screen.
+The admin user can access each section by clicking the arrow on the right of the screen.
 Users have a profile page where they can access their order history, whereas admins will have this page appear in its stead.

 **Manage New Content**